mansakondo/spaghetti_stack/README.md

 # SpaghettiStack

 This is a Ruby implementation of a [SpaghettiStack](https://en.wikipedia.org/wiki/Parent_pointer_tree)(also called *parent pointer tree* or *cactus stack*).
 A SpaghettiStack can be thought as a linked list where each element (call nodes) keeps a reference pointing to their parent (possibly null), but not to their children.
-Which means that a node can only access to it's parent, but not it's children.
+This means that a node can only access to it's parent, but not it's children.
-Another particularity of this kind of stack, is that when a node is popped, they're kept in-memory instead of being destroyed, thus preserving the link to it's parent.
+Another particularity of this kind of stack is that when nodes are popped, they're kept in-memory instead of being destroyed, thus preserving the link to their parent.
 That's why this data structure is used by compilers to create symbol tables for each lexical scopes, because it allows them to revisit previous scopes one scope at the time to resolve references.
 ## Installation

 Add this line to your application's Gemfile: